Impaction for Undergraduate Admission

 In addition, we encourage you to look at the admission thresholds by major at SJSU for recent terms, and to apply to an alternative campus that offers your major.

-You must enter an alternative major on your application to SJSU.
-Beginning with the fall 2017 admission cycle, we will consider the alternate major for those applicants who did not meet the impaction threshold to their first choice major.
+You must enter an alternate major on your application to SJSU.
+We will consider the alternate major for those applicants who did not meet the impaction threshold to their first choice major.
 We will only admit to alternate majors if there is additional capacity for new student enrollment in that major.
 For Fall 2020, the evaluation process to determine which majors have the capacity to admit applicants to alternate majors will continue through the beginning of March.

 For a complete list of degrees, including graduate degrees and credentials, see http://info.sjsu.edu/web-dbgen/catalog/degrees/all-degrees.html